 Data on the population of livestock and poultry are available from the Indian Livestock Census, organised at periodic intervals.
 The data released for 2019 are broadly encouraging for Kerala (Table 2.8).
 The total livestock population in Kerala, after falling between 2007 and 2012, rose from 27.3 lakh to 29 lakh between 2012 and 2019.
-Within livestock, while cattle

-Table 2.8 Population of livestock and poultry in Kerala.
-2007 to 2019 in lakh population rose moderately, the population of goats and pigs rose substantially.
+Within livestock, while cattle population rose moderately, the population of goats and pigs rose substantially.
 Within poultry, population grew consistently between 2007 and 2019.
 Between 2012 and 2019, the poultry population in Kerala increased by about 57 lakh.